Lasorda, fiery Hall of Fame Dodgers manager, dies at 93

 Lasorda was the franchise’s longest-tenured active employee since Hall of Fame broadcaster Vin Scully retired in 2016 after 67 years.
 He drew standing ovations when introduced at games in recent years.

+“There are two things about Tommy I will always remember,” Scully said.
+“The first is his boundless enthusiasm.
+Tommy would get up in the morning full of beans and maintain that as long as he was with anybody else.
+The other was his determination.
+He was a fellow with limited ability and he pushed himself to be a very good Triple-A pitcher.
+He never quite had that something extra that makes a major leaguer, but it wasn’t because he didn’t try.”

-He often proclaimed, “I bleed Dodger blue” and he kept a bronze plaque on his desk reading: “Dodger Stadium was his address, but every ballpark was his home.″
+Lasorda often proclaimed, “I bleed Dodger blue” and he kept a bronze plaque on his desk reading: “Dodger Stadium was his address, but every ballpark was his home.″

 As a pitcher, Lasorda had a modest career at the major league level, going 0-4 with a 6.48 ERA and 13 strikeouts from 1954-56.